lalomartins/dart-commit-info/README.md

 );
 ```

-You can find a (barely) more involved example in the `example` folder in this
-library's git repository.

 It currently supports git only, but it's designed to be agnostic, and support
 for other VC systems should be easy to add.